neu-se/CS4530-Fall-2023/tutorials/week1-getting-started.md

 ## Installation Steps (Linux / Mac)

-1. Run either `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash` or `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`.
+1. Run either `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash` or If `wget` is installed then run `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`.
 2. Close and reopen a terminal.
 3. Verify nvm is working by entering `command -v nvm`.
 If your terminal prints out `nvm`, it should be working.
 If you see `nvm: command not found` or no